AimanIskandar2018/Raspberry-Pi-Based-Private-Cloud-Storage-with-Client-Side-Encryption/README.md

 - Detailed documentation for setup and usage

 ## Documentation
-- [User Guide](./docs/User_Guide.md) - Instructions on how to use the system
+- [User Guide](./docs/User%20Guide.pdf) - Instructions on how to use the system
-- [Setup and Installation Guide](./docs/Setup_and_Installation_Guide.md) - Detailed steps for setting up the Raspberry Pi-based system
+- [Setup and Installation Guide](./docs/Setup%20and%20Installation%20Guide.pdf) - Detailed steps for setting up the Raspberry Pi-based system

+## Setup and Installation
+To set up the system on your Raspberry Pi, follow the detailed steps provided in the [Setup and Installation Guide](./docs/Setup%20and%20Installation%20Guide.pdf).
+This guide includes instructions for setting up Docker, installing Nextcloud, and configuring encryption.

+## Usage
+Refer to the [User Guide](./docs/User%20Guide.pdf) for detailed instructions on how to use the system, including uploading files, encrypting data, and accessing the private cloud.

+## Contributing
+Contributions are welcome.
+Feel free to fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.